Interprofessional Health Sciences Campus

 Admission to the School of Health and Medical Sciences is competitive.
 Admission decisions are holistic and based on multiple indicators of likely student success; it will not be possible to admit every student who meets minimum qualifications for any one criterion.
 Program needs and capacities are also factors in the admission decisions.

-Students who have completed SHMS courses and received a grade of C or higher are not permitted to repeat such courses.
+Students who have completed SHMS graduate courses and received a grade of C or higher are not permitted to repeat such courses.
 However, any student receiving a grade of less than “C” (including a grade of “U” when applicable) will receive an automatic failure (“F” grade) and shall be required to repeat the course the next time the course is offered to earn a grade of “B” or higher (or “S”, when applicable), in the repeated course and maintain a cumulative grade point average of 3.0 or better.
 As a result of a course failure, the student shall be placed on academic probation.
 A student will have only one opportunity to repeat a failed course.
-Failure to successfully retake and/or pass a failed course shall result in a recommendation of dismissal from the program.
+Failure to successfully retake and/or pass a failed course will result in a recommendation of dismissal from the program.

 Note to Students: The following listing represents those courses that are in the active rotation for each department, i.e., have been offered in the past five years.
 Some departments have additional courses offered more rarely but still available – to find the complete list of all official courses for a department, please use the “Course Catalogue Search” function in Self-Service Banner.